Distributed and Constrained $ \mathcal{H}_2 $ Control Design via System Level Synthesis and Dual Consensus ADMM: Problem Formulation and Background

-where \( \norm{\cdot}_{\mathcal{H}_2} \) is the \( \mathcal{H}_2 \) norm and \( \mathcal{R} \) is the Hardy space of real, rational, strictly proper and stable transfer functions, that additionally satisfy certain specified state and input constraints.
+where \( \norm{\cdot}_{\mathcal{H}_2} \) is the \( \mathcal{H}_2 \) norm and \( \mathcal{R} \) is the Hardy space of real, rational, strictly proper and stable transfer functions, that additionally satisfy time-dependent constraints on states and inputs, for a collection of known disturbance signals (which can include, e.g., impulses and/or steps).
 Unfortunately, \eqref{eq:sls_initial} is non-convex in \( K_i(z) \).
-In their seminal work \cite{sls}, the authors propose SLS whereby the previous problem is reformulated in terms of \( \tfwx{,i}(z), \tfwu{,i}(z) \).
+In their seminal work \cite{sls}, the authors propose SLS whereby the previous problem is reformulated by using \( \tfwx{,i}(z), \tfwu{,i}(z) \) as design variables.
 This reparametrization renders the problem convex, at the price of imposing additional affine constraints.
+The resulting controller for each agent can be recovered as \( K_i(z) = \tfwu{,i}(z) \tfwx{,i}^{-1}(z) \), although realizations exist that do not require any transfer function inversion.
+Crucially, controller recovery relies solely on local information, i.e., \( \tfwx{,i}(z), \tfwu{,i}(z) \), so no additional communication is necessary for this step.
 Nonetheless, the problem is infinite-dimensional, and hence intractable in this form.
-A FIR approximation is proposed in \cite{sls} to obtain a tractable control design problem, but it suffers from the drawbacks discussed in the introduction.
+A FIR approximation is proposed in \cite{chen2019slsconstraints} to obtain a tractable control design problem, but it suffers from the drawbacks discussed in the introduction.